wazuh/wazuh-documentation/source/cloud-service/archive-data/access.rst

       $ aws --profile wazuh_cloud_storage --region us-east-1 s3 ls wazuh-cloud-cold-us-east-1/0123456789ab

-You now have access to your archived data.
+You now have access to your archive data.